Arithmetic finiteness of very irregular varieties: Introduction

 By generic vanishing~\cite{BSS, KWVanishing, SchnellHolonomic} condition (1) holds if~$f$ is finite and more generally in the semismall case as described in \cref{ex:semismall}.
-For the rest of \cref{subsec:bigmonodromy} assume that $f$ is a \emph{closed embedding}.
-If the fiber $\cX_{\bar{\eta}}$ over a geometric generic point $\bar{\eta}$ of $S$ is divisible or a product, then $V_{\underline{\chi}}$ does not have big monodromy.
-There are two other obstructions to big monodromy: We say that $\cX_{\bar{\eta}}$ is \begin{itemize} \item \emph{constant up to a translation} if it is the translate of a subvariety $Y \subset A$ along a point in $A(\bar{\eta})$; \item a \emph{symmetric power of a curve} if there is a curve $C \subset A_{S, \bar{\eta}}$ such that the sum morphism $\Sym^d C \to A_{S, \bar{\eta}}$ is an embedding with image $\cX_{\bar{\eta}}$ and $d\ge 2$. \end{itemize} By \cite{JKLM, KLM} these are the only obstructions to big monodromy:
+For the rest of \cref{subsec:bigmonodromy} assume that~$f$ is a \emph{closed embedding}.
+Of course, the monodromy of~$V_{\underline{\chi}}$ is not big if the family~$\cX \to S$ is isotrivial.
+To prevent this, let~$\cX_{\bar{\eta}}$ be the fiber of~$\cX \to S$ over a geometric generic point~$\bar{\eta}$ of~$S$.
+We say that~$\cX_{\bar{\eta}}$ is \emph{constant up to a translation} if it is the translate of a subvariety~$Y \subset A$ along a point in~$A(\bar{\eta})$.
+Other obstructions to big monodromy are~$\cX_{\bar{\eta}}$ being divisible, or a product or a symmetric power of a curve.
+By \cite{JKLM, KLM} these are the only obstructions to big monodromy:

-\begin{bigmonodromyintro} Suppose $X := \cX_{\bar{\eta}} \subset A_{S, \bar \eta}$ has ample normal bundle, dimension $d < (g-1)/2$, and satisfies the numerical assumption~\eqref{Eq:NumericalConditions}.
+\begin{bigmonodromyintro} Suppose~$X := \cX_{\bar{\eta}} \subset A_{S, \bar \eta}$ has ample normal bundle, dimension~$d < (g-1)/2$, and satisfies the numerical assumption~\eqref{Eq:NumericalConditions}.
 Then the following conditions are equivalent: \begin{itemize} \item $X$ is nondivisible, not constant up to translation, not a symmetric power of a curve and not a product. \item $\cX \to A_S$ has big monodromy for most torsion tuples of characters. \end{itemize} \end{bigmonodromyintro}

 For the proof of~\cref{IntroThmExtrinsic} we will combine the Big Monodromy Criterion with a new nondensity result for integral points given by \cref{Thm:MainTheoremForFamiliesWithBigMonodromy} below.